 Normal urine ranges from pale yellow to amber.
-When urine appears red or dark brown, it often indicates hematuria—the presence of blood in urine.
-This condition involves abnormal red blood cell excretion and results from bleeding anywhere along the urinary tract, from the kidneys through the ureters, bladder, or urethra, and may stem from urological diseases.
+If it appears red or dark brown, it may indicate hematuria—blood in the urine.
+Hematuria occurs when red blood cells leak into the urinary tract, which can happen anywhere from the kidneys to the urethra and is often linked to urological conditions.

 Lim Hye Jung, HEALTH IN NEWS TEAM